ThanushLodha/Darpg_P2/README.md

 To run the full application, you need to run both the frontend and backend servers simultaneously.

 Follow the instructions above to start both the frontend and backend servers.

-## License
-This project is licensed under the [MIT License](LICENSE).

----
-Feel free to extend this README with additional information about your project as needed.